 objects your app

-through the use of an IntentService
+an IntentService

-provides the flexibility of handling potentially expensive
+provides the flexibility to handle potentially expensive

 Define intent actions